saravanakumarputta/atlan-fe-task/README.md

 - Saved Queries - query can be saved and it will be displayed in the side menu bar
 - Query history - all executed queries are saved for the session.
 - Multiple tabs - this helps in vast cases where the multiple queries results can be maintained instead of executing different queries in a sigle tab
-- Virtualisation - handling large data sets to in the result set.
+- Virtualisation - Displaying the large data sets to in the browser without crashing.
-- Data export - result set of a query can be exported for smaller size of data.

 ## Libraries used